 Following this process, manufacturers convert the components into hydrocarbon monomers.
 This can include ethylene and propylene.
 To create additional monomers, further processing can help to create vinyl chloride, styrene, and ethylene glycol.

 The next step in the life cycle of plastic uses a process of chemical bonding.
 The monomers are bonded into chains that are known as polymers.
-By creating a combination of monomers, it is then possible to manufacture a wide range of plastics that have varying characteristics and properties.
+By creating a combination of monomers, it is possible to manufacture a wide range of plastics with varying characteristics and properties.

 When we consider the way in which we use plastic, it is clear to see that it has many characteristics.
 We use it in plastic packaging, we use it to protect items in transport, and we use it to make window frames.
 It is a material that we can find in an almost endless number of applications.
 Despite this, we can put the different types of plastic into two groups known as thermoplastics and thermosets.